mah0001/metadata-editor-docs-v2/documenting_indicator.md

 ### Provenance ###

 The **Provenance** container is used to document how and when the dataset was acquired.
 It is used to ensure traceability.
+See section "Documenting - General instructions".

 ### External resources